PRACTICE

 Restringing barbwire fencing for horse ranches in the Okanogan Valley.
 Photo: Carlene Anders

 • Check your insurance policy.
 Are your fences covered in the event of wildfire?
 Fence replacement is costly.
-Understand that donors post fire are less likely to fund private, non-agricultural fencing so be prepared for limited assistance.

 • Fence replacement should be attempted as soon as is feasibly possible.
 Commercial fence contractors take time and money to arrange.
-In times of high fire damages it can be years to actually get professional help on site to get it completed.
-Communities can rally with assistance of volunteers to help replace non-commercial fencing.
+In times of high fire damages it can take years to actually get professional help on site.

 • Remove burned trees close to your fence lines as soon as possible.
-Within two years many of those dead or damaged trees fall and damage fence lines.
+Within two years, many of those dead or damaged trees fall and damage fence lines.
 It is worth the effort to do as soon as you can.

 • Consider metal corner posts and periodic fire resistant fence building materials within a fence replacement to help prevent continuous spread of wildfire in the future.
 Fences are often fuses.